-With the falling price of oil and gas, it is more important than ever to remain as lean and cost-effective as possible at every stage of the process when you are exploring and drilling for new sources of hydrocarbons.
+With the falling price of oil and gas, it is more important than ever to remain as lean and cost-effective as possible at every stage of the E&P process when you are exploring, preparing the site, and drilling at new well sites.
 One way to hold costs at bay is to make use of sturdy, versatile tensile fabric buildings, which cost pennies on the dollar compared to similar-sized brick and mortar buildings.

 Protection in Extreme Conditions

 Strong, tension fabric buildings don’t need expensive foundations, and they can be anchored securely to any level surface.
 Plus they come with weather-proofing and protective coatings that can be life-saving and protect expensive equipment when you and your team of engineers, ecologists, construction crews, and drillers operate in extreme environmental conditions.
 They are equally effective near ocean shores, where the salt spray permeates the surrounding air, or in arid deserts, where sand particles and high winds can create challenging, abrasive conditions, as well as in arctic regions, where temperatures fall to extreme lows.

 Every Stage of the Drilling & Well Completion Process

 Fabric buildings can be useful at every stage of your exploration and extraction processes, from conducting geological tests, to establishing city-sized camps of drilling and extraction teams in the field.

 Fabric structures may be your best option when your geological exploration teams and ecologists are in remote areas in the field, conducting soil gas surveys or doing seismic imaging or stratigraphic surveys to get more precise maps of subsurface structures that identify oil- and gas- bearing reservoirs beneath the earth’s surface.